 All our groups – Rendezvous, Singing 4 Fun, Hearing Voices, Thursday at One, Carers drop-in, and Carers Choir – are suspended until further notice.
-Attendees, and people who were thinking of going along for the first time, can look further down this statement for information on alternative services you could contact in the meantime.
+This information lists services you could contact in the meantime.
+However, our Thursday at One art group is continuing virtually.
+Members – and anyone else – can submit work to be showcased on our website.

 Our Dove House office will be closed to the public until further notice.
-All staff will be working from home as much as possible.
+All staff are working from home as much as possible.

 For anyone who receives in-person therapeutic sessions from John, they are also suspended until further notice.